 Which Contact Solution Is The Best?

 There really is no single brand of contact lens solution or lens care system that is the best for every person who wears contacts.
-All brands available for purchase have been demonstrated to be effective in clinical trials (when used properly) and have been approved for use.
+All brands available for purchase have been demonstrated to be effective in clinical trials (when used properly) and have been approved for use by the FDA.

 For any contact lens cleaning and disinfection solution or care system to be effective, you must follow the instructions for use that appear on the product labeling and any other specific lens care instructions that your eye doctor may give you.